pancongliang/openshift/storage/minio/readme.md

   $ oc get pod,route -n minio
   ~~~

-#### Options B: Deploying MinIO with NFS Storage Class as the Backend Storage
+#### Options B: Deploying MinIO with NFS StorageClass as the Backend Storage

-* Deploy nfs storage class, if storage class or pv has been deployed,only need to set the `variables`.
+* Deploy NFS StorageClass, if storage class or pv has been deployed,only need to set the `variables`.

   Set variables
   ~~~